SkingUVU/Data_Course_KING/README.md

 # ".." commands up one level in directory.
 This is 7 of 10 changes to my readme.
 # "mkdir" creates new directory/folder.
 This is 8 of 10 changes to my readme.
 # "rm" removes file/folder.
 This is 9 of 10 changes to my readme.
+# "cat" combines multiple files.
+This is 10 of 10 changes to my readme